 ARTIST STATEMENT

-Just as Mark Stirner’s Egoism argued that individuals are impossible to fully comprehend, I contend with the notion that the earth itself is impossible to fully comprehend.
-As noted by John McPhee in Annals of the Former World, “the human mind may not have evolved to be able to comprehend deep time.
+The earth, like the individual, resists full comprehension.
+As John McPhee writes in Annals of the Former World, “the human mind may not have evolved to comprehend deep time.
 It may only be able to measure it.”
-I engage in time based explorations not to comprehend the totality of time or the temporality of environments, but to expose and chronicle the visual messaging that emanates from a place.
+My work does not seek to fully grasp the totality of time or the temporality of environments.
+Instead, it archives the visual traces of ecological and historical violence, creating a record of what environments endure and what they reveal.